-Whether you are going to be here for an extended amount of time or just for a few shorts days, you will probably want to know where to purchase food.
-Every country has different types of markets and stores that sell food, and as an outsider it can be a little difficult to figure these things out.
+Whether you are going to be here for an extended amount of time or just for a few shorts days, you will probably want to know where to go grocery shopping.
+Every country has different types of markets and stores that sell food.
+As an outsider, it can be a little difficult to figure these things out.
 We hope that this post will help you feel more confident about living in our city and navigating the grocery stores.

 Here are 5 types of places where you can buy food:

 These are your average grocery stores and are great for buying a lot of food at one time.
-If you plan too cook most of your meals, these stores will be very helpful for you because you can find all the ingredients that you need in one place.
+If you plan to cook most of your meals, these stores will be very helpful for you.
+You will be able to find all the ingredients that you need in one place.
 You can get a lot of food for a low cost at stores like these.
-They have a large selection of meats, cheeses, vegetables, fruits, snack and beverages.
+They have a large selection of meats, cheeses, vegetables, fruits, snacks, and beverages.
 In addition, they usually sell different brands and different size packages for each of these items.
-If you are shopping for your weekly groceries, these are the stores to go to as they offer the greatest selection of foods at the lowest price.
+If you are grocery shopping for your weekly groceries, these are the stores to go to as they offer the greatest selection of foods at the lowest price.

 Tesco, Spar, Centra

 You will see these stores all over Dublin.
 They are very convenient because they have pretty much everything you need.
 Typically, the hours for these stores are much longer, some even staying open 24 hours.
 These stores have a wide variety of food options including, snacks, sandwiches, fresh produce, beer, ice cream, coffee, and baked goods.
-Usually they have a few options for different brands and flavours, but not a lot.
-If you need a quick lunch or some snacks, we recommend these stores because there a multiple locations across the city and they are usually open earlier and later than most other grocery stores.
+Usually, they have a few options for different brands and flavors, but not a lot.
+If you need a quick lunch or some snacks, we recommend these stores because there are multiple locations across the city.
+They are usually open earlier and later than most other grocery stores.

 M&S Food Stores & Fresh